flying foxes hanging from tree branch

 Are Flying-foxes a health risk?

 The risk of contracting a disease is low.
-Fewer than one per cent carry the Australian Bat Lyssavirus (ABLV).
+Fewer than 1% carry the Australian Bat Lyssavirus (ABLV).